JMS55/jms55.github.io/content/posts/2026_08_29_bevy_sixth_birthday/index.md

 This was the first year I've started using AI, after not really liking or using it in 2025.
 Sometime in early 2026, LLMs and associated tooling like Claude Code reached an inflection point.
 They became much more capable, and something I actually find useful.
 I also got access to AI subscriptions at work, so there was no cost to me if I wanted to use it.

-To frame the rest of this section, I mainly use the Claude Code VSCode plugin, usually in auto mode on high effort.
+> To frame the rest of this section, I mainly use the Claude Code VSCode plugin, usually in auto mode on Opus high.

-So AI has definitely saved me a lot of time.
+So starting off, AI has definitely saved me a lot of time.
 Bevy is something I contribute to in my spare time, of which I have a very limited amount.
 If I can get a few agents to investigate and reproduce bug reports while I'm eating lunch, that saves me a ton of time and energy that I can devote to real, impactful improvements in Bevy.

 I've also found it super useful for "tooling" related tasks that are tedious, and get in the way of actual work.
 E.g. adapting scenes from online and getting all the meshes, materials, cameras, lights, etc set up in Bevy.
-The Zero Day and Zorah screenshots above were set up by AI (thanks to @stuartparmenter).
+The Zorah and Zero Day scenes in the screenshots above were set up by AI (thanks to @stuartparmenter).

 Similarly, I've used AI a lot for generating throwaway debug overlays when working on Solari.
 E.g. visualizing post-denoiser variance when I was testing some DLSS-RR-related changes.
 Before AI, I would not have spent the effort making such a specific tool for just a single task.